jankaifer/nixos/README.md

 To install this config on a new machine, you can use [custom iso](./machines/jankaifer-iso/README.md).

-The following guide will install this config on exising nixos machine.
+The following guide will install this config on an existing nixos machine.

 1. Clone this repo with all submodules.